ddragosd-demo-org/openwhisk-alexa-demo/speechAssets/README.md

     > To learn more about Alexa's interaction model see https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/alexa-skills-kit-interaction-model-reference

-6. ##### Link the Alexa skill with your GitHub code deployed in the Adobe I/O Runtime Click the `Configuration` option on the left side menu to see something similar to the screenshot bellow:
+6. ##### Link the Alexa skill with your GitHub code deployed in the Adobe I/O Runtime Click the `Configuration` option on the left side menu to see something similar to the screenshot below:
     ![Configuration](./readmeAssets/amazon-alexa-setup-endpoint.png )

     * ##### Service Endpoint

       Paste here the value you got after setting up the GitHub webhook to [ Retrieve the URL for your action](#Retrieve-the-URL-for-your-action)
       ```
       https://runtime-preview.adobe.io/<...>
       ```

       > Alexa will invoke this URL on each interaction with an end-user.

 7. ##### :id: Link the Alexa skill with Adobe ID